Spirielle/dart450_web_intervention/assignments/Interactive Personality/readme.md

 ##Choices Explanation
 ###Title
 Cynthia is the name I use at university and work.
 For my friends, family and when I play online it's usually Supi.
-It's also a meme of mine to say "Supi Desu~~" which means \ldblquote I'm Supi" in Japanese.
+It's also a meme of mine to say "Supi Desu~~" which means "I'm Supi" in Japanese.

 ###Image
 To have a nice visual effect I kept the same setup, but changed from professional to very casual.